hex4lcodes/web-development-progression/README.md

 Pascal: https://github.com/hex4lcodes/pascal-learningg

-**For right now each of these repos are for documentation purposes, please do not use or clone any part of this resource without permission**
+***For right now each of these repos are for documentation purposes, please do not use or clone any part of this resource without permission***

+**NOTE: this repository nor any other of mine does not and will never contain or support AI generated content or code**